Tag Archives: repo inventory

 Most collision work involves some type of paintwork.
 Even the best paint jobs usually leave behind some signs.
 Start by looking at the colors, sheens and finishes.
 They should all match up.

 Next, walk the length of the car and look at the reflections in the bodywork.
 Any waves or changes in luster may indicate that a panel was repainted.
-Also look for paint drips on panel edges or overspray on tailights, exhaust pipes and headlights.
+Also look for paint drips on panel edges or overspray on taillights, exhaust pipes and headlights.

 Spacing Between Body Panels